ansible/community-docs/ansible_community_steering_committee.rst

 suggestions to the Ansible community, to ensure delivery and high quality of the Ansible package.

-The Committee helps decide the technical direction of the Ansible project and is responsible for approval of new proposals and policies in the community, package, and collections world, new collection-inclusion requests, and other technical aspects regarding inclusion and packaging.
+The Committee helps decide the technical direction of the Ansible project and is responsible for approval of new proposals and policies in the community, package, and community collections world, new community collection-inclusion requests, and other technical aspects regarding inclusion and packaging.

 The Committee should reflect the scope and breadth of the Ansible Community.